vmware/cluster-api-provider-cloud-director/docs/USER_MANAGEMENT.md

 <a name="create_workload_cluster"></a>
 ## Create workload cluster on the Management cluster

+(Management cluster needs to be prepared for enabling tenant users' access, before this workflow can be run as a VCD tenant user.
+See [prepare management cluster for tenant users' access](#create_K8s_svc_account) for more details).

-1. John can access the management cluster using `kubectl --namespace ${NAMESPACE} --kubeconfig=John-management-kubeconfig.conf get machines`
+1. John (Workload Cluster Author (Tenant user)) can now access the management cluster using `kubectl --namespace ${NAMESPACE} --kubeconfig=John-management-kubeconfig.conf get machines`
 2. John edits the [sample CAPI.yaml](https://github.com/vmware/cluster-api-provider-cloud-director/blob/main/examples/capi-quickstart.yaml) to ensure every object gets created in the namespace allocated to him.
 The user credentials/refresh token should also be embedded into the CAPI yaml file
     1. The user section in the Cluster object that contains the secrets used to log into VCD.
 For creation of the VMs, the LoadBalancer etc, the credentials passed will be used.